Four Afghan Steeds: Description

 The paintings of Giuseppe Castiglione show the bodies of horses in full, their manes being of a different color from the body.
 He represented them from different angles, suggesting movement through the lifting of the limbs.
 He also indicated a light source to attenuate the tints, and thus give the horses a volumetric effect.

 The horses represented are of a finer, more dashing and less round model than those of the Castiglione's Ten Couriers.

 These paintings feature inscriptions in Chinese, Manchurian, Mongolian and Uyghur, indicating the name, height and length of the horses.
 Taken individually, these inscriptions seem to be just translations of one another.

-Chaoercong
+Chao'er cong

 The horse, which is the first to appear when it is unrolled, walks to the right and is a gray horse.
+While the Chinese name refers to it as "piebald", the Mongol and Uyghur names seem closer to the light plain colour of the horse depicted.

-Laiyuanliu
+Laiyuan liu

-This horse is shown three-quarter back, facing to the right, and wearing a burnt chestnut robe.
+This horse is shown three-quarter back, facing to the right, and wearing a burnt chestnut coat.
+The Chinese name may refer to the Qing-era office in the West, Laiyuan si, but based on the name in the other languages, it may be trying to suggest a vigorous horse that can travel long distances.

-Yuekulai
+Yueku lai

 This horse walking to the left is depicted in yellow color, possibly a palomino coat.